 Impact test requirements:

-- All CS, LTCS, welded austenitic and duplex stainless steel piping components shall be impact tested (for using in low temperature services) in accordance with ASME B31.3.
+- All CS, LTCS, welded austenitic, and duplex stainless steel piping components shall be impact tested (for use in low-temperature services) in accordance with ASME B31.3.

 - For carbon steel pipes and fittings, the impact test temperature shall be the ‘minimum metal temperature’ as defined in the project.
 The impact test requirement and acceptance criteria shall be as per Cl.
 323.2.2 and Cl.
 323.3.5 of ASME B31.3 respectively.